BitCANN/bitcann-contracts/README.md

 - Decentralised domain names like `.sat` and `.bch`
 - Add/Remove records, currency addresses, text records, social, email and custom records
-- No expiry/ No renewals
+- No expiry/renewals
 - NFT domains, domain ownership is an NFT, providing proof of ownership and enabling secondary market trading.
 - Hidden name during auction.
 Ensures privacy, fair price discovery and reduces squatting.
 - Earn by protecting the system by
-   - Report invalid registrations
+   - Burn invalid registrations
-   - Identify registration conflicts
+   - Identify and burn registration conflicts
    - Proving domain violations
+- Lookup as easy as fetching transaction history
 - Possible to sign-In using your identity
 - Indexer needed only for heavy usage apps/services